>5 k

 Head of Safety, Industrial Hygiene and HSE Emergencies at Eni

-The (Process Safety Fundamentals) PSFs are operational rules developed by Eni as part of the European Process Safety Center (EPSC) working group to prevent process accidents at plants.
+The PSFs (Process Safety Fundamentals) are operational rules developed by Eni as part of the European Process Safety Center (EPSC) working group to prevent process accidents at plants.
 They are part of the daily routine of our operators and the third-party companies working on the plants.
 Their main objectives are:

 To further strengthen focus on process safety principles, a Booklet on Process Safety Fundamentals has been prepared, with technical insights into the main actions related to hazardous operations in facilities.

-The Principles outlined above have a cross-cutting character and apply to all work situations.
-The Principles are present in all the Golden Rules and are also their inspiration.
 The Golden Rules are the application of good practice criteria and highlight behavioural aspects of particular relevance to prevention.

 Golden Principles and Rules are applicable: